 - Schedule a flu shot and a Covid shot, both of which are recommended for everyone older than 6 months.

 Children under age 2 who have risk factors for RSV (premature birth or certain types of heart disease or chronic lung disease) could get a palivizumab (Synagis) shot.
 This medicine protects the lungs from RSV infection.

-When you see your doctor, he’ll ask about your child’s symptoms and medical history.
-He’ll likely give her a physical exam.
-He may use a stethoscope to listen to her breathing and count the breaths per minute.
+When you see your doctor, they’ll ask about your child’s symptoms and medical history.
+They’ll likely give them a physical exam.
+They may use a stethoscope to listen to their breathing and count the breaths per minute.

 Doctors rarely order X-rays or blood tests for bronchiolitis.
-But if your child’s symptoms are severe or it’s unclear what’s causing them, she may get these tests:
+But if your child’s symptoms are severe or it’s unclear what’s causing them, they may get these tests:

 - Chest X-ray: This is done to look for possible signs of pneumonia.

 - Blood tests: Blood is taken to check the white blood cell count (these are cells that fight infection).

-- Pulse oximetry: A sensor is taped to your child’s finger or toe to measure how much oxygen is in her blood.
+- Pulse oximetry: A sensor is taped to your child’s finger or toe to measure how much oxygen is in their blood.

-- Nasopharyngeal swab: Your doctor will insert a swab into her nose to get a sample of mucus that will be tested for viruses.
+- Nasopharyngeal swab: Your doctor will insert a swab into their nose to get a sample of mucus that will be tested for viruses.

 There is no cure.
 It usually takes about 2 or 3 weeks for the infection to go away.
 Antibiotics and cold medicines are not effective in treating it.

 Most children with bronchiolitis can be treated at home.
-There, you should watch to see if your child’s symptoms get worse or she has breathing problems.
+There, you should watch to see if your child’s symptoms get worse or they have breathing problems.